KEMONOYA/zettelkasten/ZETTELKASTEN/Mechanical similarity.md

 # Mechanical similarity

 Mechanical similarity is a technique that applies to some mechanical systems, using which we can make inferences about the behavior of the system without even integrating the equations of motion.
-It is based on the fact that the equations of motion are unaffected under [[multiplication of the lagrangian by a constant]].
+It is based on the fact that the equations of motion are unaffected under [[Multiplication of the lagrangian by a constant]].

-Namely, mechanical similarity applies in systems where the [[potential energy]] $U$ is a homogeneous function.
+Namely, mechanical similarity applies in systems where the [[Potential energy]] $U$ is a homogeneous function.
 In such systems, it allows us to **determine *ratios between the mechanical quantites* (time taken, momentum, energy, etc.) of two paths in the system that are geometrically similar but different in size, *as powers of the ratio between the lengths* *of the two paths***.
 So for instance, in a system where a particle revolves around the origin in a circle in a fixed plane, mechanical similarity can be used to determine
 - a ratio between the time taken for a particle to revolve a circle of radius $r=1$ and another of radius $r=2$
 - a ratio between the angular momenta of those two particles, [at corresponding points on their paths, at corresponding times](obsidian://open?vault=Vaults&file=Monologue%2FZETTELKASTEN%2FConservation%20of%20proportions%20under%20scaling%20paths%20of%20homogeneous%20potentials)
 - a ratio between the linear momenta of the particles